Types, Severity and Classification of endometriosis - adenomyosis

 The endometrium is the tissue lining the inside of the uterus.
 The endometrium grows during the cycle and is shedded at menstruation.

 Endometriosis : is by definition endometrial stroma and glands outside the uterus

 Adenomyosis : endometrial stroma and glands in the myometrium of the uterus

 Subtle endometriosis is morphologically very active

-Cystic ovarian endometriosis contains hardly any endometriotic cells in the wall.
+Cystic ovarian endometriosis is inactive and contains hardly any endometriotic cells in the wall.

 Deep lesions are morphologically very active

 The activity of endometriosis is sometimes used as argument to consider subtle endometriosis as ‘severe’ since active